-Earning your nurse practitioner masters on a graduate school campus could be unique in a few different ways.
+Earning your nurse practitioner degree on a graduate school campus could be unique in a few different ways.
 Because nurse practitioner schools tend to be aimed at registered nurses, some schools offer flexible scheduling options.
 That could help to accommodate different shifts.

 And that’s not the only way graduate schools try and help their students succeed.
 They also might have labs and simulated clinic environments, as well as counseling and career services.
 This could be a huge benefit in such a hands on profession as nursing.
 You might be able to watch live demonstrations by professors, then try out techniques yourself.
 Plus, many schools maintain relationships with local hospitals, if you don’t attend a school with its own hospital.
 That might help facilitate observation and clinical experience, important components of your education.

 Nurse Practitioner Masters Schools: Field Experience